Tom Blomqvist: Formula 3 (2010–2014)

 In November 2013, Blomqvist entered the Macau Grand Prix, this time driving for his former team, Fortec Motorsport.
 The Red Bull Junior driver was back on pace and looking at starting on pole.
 However, in the dying minutes of the session Blomqvist was unable to get another clear lap, losing pole position and ending up sixth.
 During the qualifying race, the unfamiliar starting procedure of the Fortec car caused him to stall at the start.
 While waiting to be restarted, a distracted Harry Tincknell, who had also momentarily stalled, drove straight into the back of him, ending Blomqvist's day and causing him to start at the back of the grid for the final race.
 Blomqvist then went on to have a great race the following day.
 He charged his way through the 28-car field, and when the checkered flag was shown fifteen laps later, Blomqvist came home in eighth place.

 For 2014, Blomqvist again competed in the European Formula 3 Championship driving for Carlin, along with his teammates, Antonio Giovinazzi and Sean Gelael, driving under a new banner of Jagonya Ayam with Carlin in their Dallara-Volkswagens.

-After a thrilling season racing with the cream of junior motorsport's talent, Blomqvist managed to finish second in the championship, despite incurring engine change penalties.
+Blomqvist finished second in the championship, despite incurring engine change penalties.

 In November 2014, Blomqvist entered the Macau Grand Prix driving his Jagonya Ayam with Carlin car.
 Despite being one of the quickest drivers on the track in practice and qualifying, Blomqvist's luck ran out within the first lap of the Grand Prix.
 After making a great start from third, Blomqvist was challenging for the lead which he took after Lucas Auer made a mistake a few corners in.
 As Blomqvist took the corner, Esteban Ocon made an over optimistic move from behind, and the two collided.
 Although Ocon had damaged his suspension at San Francisco Bend, he managed to go on, but a powerless Blomqvist was driven into the barriers, ending his race.
 Due to the narrow track there was a multiple car pile-up behind, with Yu Kanamaru getting launched first over Jordan King and then Blomqvist, before landing on a wall at the side of the track.
 No one was hurt in the chaos, and after the race was restarted Felix Rosenqvist went on to become the 2014 winner.